groue/GRMustache/guides/sample_code/counters.md

 GRMustache can help you implement *counters*.
 This is not quite exactly the same as array indices, but they are close enough.

-Here we will have the tag `{{index}}` render a sequence of numbers, without any cooperation from the data object.
+Here we will have the tag `{{index}}` render a sequence of numbers, without any cooperation from the data objects.
 Each time a new collection is rendered, the counter will be reset.

 The technique involves the [GRMustacheTemplateDelegate](delegate.md) protocol.
 As such, it may not be compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations).